Shark Finning

 shark fins

-Shark finning is the practice of catching a live shark, slicing off its fins and then dumping the still-living shark back in the ocean where it drowns, bleeds to death or is consumed by predators.
+Shark finning is the practice of catching a live shark, slicing off its fins and then dumping the still-living shark back into the ocean where it drowns, bleeds to death or is consumed by other predators.

-Shark finning is largely illegal, but enforcement worldwide is sorely lacking and is still happening in many parts of the world.
+Shark finning is largely illegal, and due to inadequate enforcement, it is still happening in many parts of the world.
 Fishing fleets routinely exploit loopholes or ignore regulations altogether, and corrupt authorities often turn a blind eye.

 Shark finning occurs worldwide and not just in the high seas.
 Even protected areas such as the Galapagos, Revillagigedo Islands, Cocos Islands, and the Marshall Islands, are targeted by illegal fisheries.